jxom/cevoaustralia.github.io/README.md

 # Cevo Website
 Jekyll website for cevo.com.au

+# Jekyll?
+Jekyll is a simple way to build a static website.
+You can view more details at http://jekyllrb.com/

-* The theme used here is http://elbe.blahlab.com/
+* The theme used here is from http://elbe.blahlab.com/

 [ ![Codeship Status for cevoaustralia/cevoaustralia.github.io](https://codeship.com/projects/8fa2b1e0-44d0-0134-47ad-02154be91b77/status?branch=master)](https://codeship.com/projects/168509)